mrinaalr/CaseNoesis/README.md

 **CaseLinker** is a project designed to group and visualize **statistical** and **contextual** information from cases involving crimes against children and child sexual exploitation & abuse (CSEA).

-## 🌐 Live Demo
+## Live Demo

 **Try the latest version online:** [https://web-production-13a2.up.railway.app](https://web-production-13a2.up.railway.app)

-The live deployment includes all features and 47 cases from publicly available Arizona ICAC annual reports (2011–2014).
+The live deployment includes all features and 95 cases from publicly available Arizona ICAC / NCMEC annual reports (2011–2014 and 2024).
 These reports summarize investigations, arrests, and prosecutions, redacted for public release.
 No PII was processed; all data was already in the public domain.
 No installation required—just open the link in your browser.

+**Read the technical report here:** [CaseLinker: An Open-Source System for Cross-Case Analysis of Internet Crimes Against Children Reports](https://mrinaalr.github.io/website/CaseLinker.pdf)

 ## Motivation